Pan Africa Chemistry Network

 All events being held in Africa which are organised jointly by the RSC

-Find more about our activities in Africa, including schools outreach, conferences and workshops.
+Find more about our activities in Africa, including our scientific conferences and workshops.

 University of Addis Ababa

 Our activities in South Africa, and our links with the South African Chemical Institute (SACI)

 Find out about the partners of the PACN and how you can work with us

 Our Key Activities

 Pan Africa Chemistry Network webpage

 Meet the team and sign up for Newsletters